sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 # Azure Search Fundamentals

 In this lab, you will learn the basics of the Azure Search service and how to ingest and index a provided dataset using the built-in tools.
-This lab will teach you how to use the **Azure Portal** to ingest and search the business documents of a provided dataset.
+This lab will teach you how to use the **Azure Portal** to ingest and search the business documents of the [provided dataset](../resources/dataset/readme.md).
+For more details on the required environment for this lab, including the dataset and the Azure Service, click [here](../labs/lab-environment-creation.md).

 ## What is Azure Search